By Nanette Collins

 Verific just finished 2019 celebrating its 20th anniversary supplying the semiconductor industry with solid, all-but-de-facto-standard Parser Platforms.
 It boasts a band of loyal customers, a testament to its product quality, exceptional support and a culture that nurtures relationships

 Join us as several of Verific’s fiercest customer fanbase fete Verific with anecdotes and loads of good wishes on reaching the 20-year mark.
-Part 1 of the five-part series features Scott Aron Bloom, now principal solutions architect at Mentor, a Siemens Business, as he recounts his long association with Verific.
+Part 1 of the six-part series features Scott Aron Bloom, now principal solutions architect at Mentor, a Siemens Business, as he recounts his long association with Verific.

 - Part 1: Fierce Loyalty to Verific’s Value